smerchan/smerchan.github.io/_posts/2017-12-07-Inference-Using-EM-Algorithm.md

 $\textbf{E}_{i \neq j}[\text{ln} p(X,Z)] = \sum_{Z} \text{ln} p(X, Z) \Pi_{i \neq j} q_i$
 </center>

-Aforementioned and other types of restrictions provide us an easy way to approximate the posterior after which using EM algorithm is straightforward.
+This form of solution conveys that the log of the optimal solution for factor $q_j$ is obtained simply by considering the log of the joint distribution over all hidden and visible variables and then taking the expectation with respect to all of the other factors $\{q_i\}$ for $i = j$.
+This and other types of restrictions provide us an easy way to approximate the posterior after which using EM algorithm is straightforward.

 ## Concluding Remarks
+This concludes the article.
+Hopefully, you understood how EM algorithms optimizes the log likelihood in each step (E and M) and how we can use some approximation techniques when evaluating posterior distribution of latent variables is not tractable.
+Let me know if you have any questions or feedback in the comments.
+Cheers!